AllenInstitute/bmtk/docs/autodocs/source/neuroscience_gateway.rst

 Step 2: Packaging the environment files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We will need to package all necessacary files into a .zip folder to be uploaded to NSG.
+We will need to package all necessary files into a .zip folder to be uploaded to NSG.
 This will include the `configuration files, network files, components, inputs, and any other necessary files to execute your BMTK simulation run script <simulators_guide.html#setting-up-the-environment>`__.

 In our example if we have all files stored in `Ch6_l4model <https://github.com/AllenInstitute/bmtk-workshop/tree/main/Ch6_l4model/>`__